WAW-Developer/waw-MainSite_2K18/docs/about.md

 ## Git repositories for team development
-Actually the code is located in a **private repository** at github service.
+Actually the code is located in a **private repository** at bitbucket service.

 The **published branch is "master"** but this documentation belongs to **"develop" branch** that is the **current active** one.